sirpringleman/FLOminton-System/README.md

 - Function to block / reduce available courts                                 - DONE
 - Sound Check                                                                 - DONE
 - Logic fix                                           - DONE (live testing required)
-- Function to have 2 at least, but preferably multiple, separate player databases that can be switched                                                               - between when in admin mode, to accommodate more clubs (or at least 2)
+- Function to have 2 at least, but preferably multiple, separate player databases that can be switched between when in admin mode, to accommodate more clubs
+(or at least 2)                                                               -
-- Small bug / UI fixes                                                  - DONE (5/5)
+- Small bug / UI fixes                                                  - (5/5) DONE
     - round # not increasing each time round ends                             - DONE
     - when admin mode is not enabled, 'Admin Controls' should be hidden from view on the Player List page                                                   - DONE
     - hide player skill level when admin mode is not enabled                                                                   - DONE
     - better name for 'Start Night' and/or 'Resume' considering how they function now                                                                       - DONE
     - when timer reaches 00:00 let the time blink red / white                                                                     - DONE
-- Testing                                                     - WILL I EVER BE DONE?
+- Testing                                                    - ?
+WILL I EVER BE DONE